devgateway/www.developmentgateway.org/_posts/2014-11-04-a-new-kind-of-transit-dashboard.md

 created: 1415111198
 old_path: news/new-kind-transit-dashboard
 title: A New Kind of Transit Dashboard
-lede: Logistics – broadly defined as the services and processes needed to move goods and services from production to consumption – is a cornerstone for economic efficiency and expansion.
+excerpt: Logistics – broadly defined as the services and processes needed to move goods and services from production to consumption – is a cornerstone for economic efficiency and expansion.
 High-quality, interconnected roads and ports can make the transportation of goods easier, and boost domestic productivity.